ogr09/phantomjs_doc_ja/Crash-Reporting.md

 You will have seen a message like this:

-"PhantomJS has crashed.
-Please file a bug report at https://code.google.com/p/phantomjs/issues/entry and attach the crash dump file: /tmp/598e080c-58dd-e183-12fb7ba8-29a93fff.dmp"
+> PhantomJS has crashed.
+Please file a bug report at https://code.google.com/p/phantomjs/issues/entry
+> and attach the crash dump file: /tmp/598e080c-58dd-e183-12fb7ba8-29a93fff.dmp"

 ## If you're using an official binary